 That said I really like social trading.
 And I felt it fits my needs.
 Etoro has fairly high costs, you can read more about it in my article about different Etoro fees.

-If you want to try it, I would save up at least $1000 (The minimum deposit is $1000) and then invest by copying traders.
+If you want to try it, I would save up at least $1000 (The minimum deposit amount is $50 USD and the minimum amount required for Copy Trading is $200 USD.) and then invest by copying traders.

 UPDATE.
 Just a quick sequence to my Etoro review post.

-I’m going to show you the growth of profits and what has happened in the last 8 months.
+I’m going to show you the growth of profits and what has happened in 8 months (this review was done in 2018).